Neo0412/ESP32-CYD-Network-Device-Monitor/README.md

 # ESP32-CYD-Network-Device-Monitor

-Welcome to the ESP32 Device Monitor repository!
+Welcome to the ESP32/CYD Network Device Monitor repository!

 This project is an ESP32-based device monitoring system that connects to a FRITZ!Box router via TR-064 to retrieve and display a list of connected devices in real-time.
 It utilizes a TFT display with LVGL for visualization and is a useful tool for network administrators or anyone interested in monitoring devices on their local network.